Spec Check Issue 2: Plinths

 Our suggestion is to review your master specification and ensure you do at least make mention of the requirement to have all equipment raised from the floor.

-Suggested Clause.
-All Mechanical equipment to be raised off the plant room floor on a 100 mm high plinth/housekeeping slab.
+All mechanical equipment to be raised off the plant room floor on a 100 mm high plinth/housekeeping slab.
 Exposed concrete edges are not acceptable.
 Form slab using a steel plinth surround with 45-degree chamfered profile.
 Any mitres corner joints to be painted with cold gal or similar.
 Refer to drawings detail for preferred profile.

-Also ensure the builder or others provide floor wastes near all equipment, especially pump strainers, chillers and boilers to take water dropped during service works
+Also ensure the builder or others provide floor waste exits near all equipment, especially pump strainers, chillers and boilers to take water dropped during service works.

 Figure 1: These exposed concrete edges are rarely seen, but this does happen.

 Figure 2: Plinth surround details – all housekeeping slabs.